-Friends of the bubbles, here is a little video just for you...
-I take you to the underwater hot springs of Pulau Weh.
-Volcanic hot springs, which emit a profusion of bubbles, a few meters below the surface!
+Friends of bubbles, here is a little video just for you...
+I take you to the underwater "hot springs" of Pulau Weh.
+Volcanic hot springs, which give off a profusion of bubbles, a few meters below the surface!

-You may have seen such sources on earth, with the characteristic smell of sulfur (it smells like rotten eggs).
-There are many in the volcanic regions.
+You may have already seen this kind of springs on earth, with a characteristic sulfur smell (it smells like rotten eggs).
+There are many of them, in the volcanic regions.

 Indonesia, located on the famous "belt of fire" of the earth's crust, is in fact a long string of volcanic islands.
-I remember seeing sources similar to the lake Danau Linownear Manado, in the north of Sulawesi, as well as near Lovina Beach, in the north of Bali.
+I remember having seen springs similar to the lake Danau Linownear Manado, in North Sulawesi, as well as near Lovina Beach, in the north of Bali.

-From the boat, we can just see big broths on the surface, big packets of bubbles coming up.
-Moreover, even before seeing them, we already perceive the smell, this funny smell that reminds of chemistry classes and stinky balls...
+From the boat, you can just see big bubbles on the surface, big bubbles that come up.
+Moreover, even before seeing them, we already perceive the smell, this strange smell which reminds us of the chemistry lessons and the stinking balls...

-Some of the Indonesian guides prefer not to wear their jumpsuits for this short dive.
-They say that the combinations remain impregnated.
-Chilly as I am, and unwilling to check the concentration of stinging creatures in the water on the skin, I kept my 5 mm.
-But I did not notice anything particular at the time of the rinsing, phew!
+Some of the Indonesian guides prefer not to put on their wetsuits, for this short dive.
+They say that the wetsuits remain impregnated with them.
+Being as cold as I am, and not really willing to check the concentration of stinging bugs in the water right on my skin, I kept my 5 mm.
+But I didn't notice anything particular when I rinsed, phew!

-Under water, it is a delight to wallow in the heat of these bubbles that never cease to spring from the bottom, in the middle of crevasses larger or smaller, fringed with a whitish deposit.
+Underwater, it is a delight to wallow in the warmth of these bubbles that never stop spouting from the bottom, in the middle of crevasses of varying size, fringed with a whitish deposit.

-The game is to raise as high as possible the thermometer of the dive computer that is on the wrist, placing his hands in front of a large release of hot water and bubbles.
+The game consists in making the thermometer of the diving computer on your wrist rise as high as possible, by placing your hands in front of a big release of hot water and bubbles.